Prapthi564/AIW-Azure-Virtual-Desktop/10-Security Modules.md

 ## Exercise 1: Setup Multi-Factor Authentication (MFA)

+In this exercise, you will set up Multi-Factor Authentication (MFA) by signing in to the security verification page, adding Microsoft Authenticator as a sign-in method, configuring the app on your mobile device, scanning the QR code, and completing verification to successfully enable MFA for your account.

 1. In your JumpVM launch browser and visit `https://AKA.ms/proofup` and if asked to log in then log in using the following credentials:

    - Username: **<inject key="AzureAdUserEmail" />**